Be sure to check the Drought Update page for current water restrictions.

 A major way the City continues to control water demand, while still following through with its conservation goals, is through its strong Award-Winning Recycled Water Program which is a direct offset to the potable water demand in the City.
 The City of Santa Clara is proud to have accepted the 2014 Recycled Water Retailer of the Year award from the WateReuse Association.

 Additionally, the City continues to promote recycled water through innovative projects within the City.
-For example, the Central Park Pond has been retrofitted to use recycled water instead of portable water in the 1.4 million gallon fountain.
+For example, the Central Park Pond has been retrofitted to use recycled water instead of potable water in the 1.4 million gallon fountain.
 The scale of the City’s Recycled Water Program demonstrates its success, with recycled water becoming more than 15% of all water sales within the City.
 In addition, 72% of the City’s municipal water use is met through recycled water.

 Despite such great progress to this point, current drought conditions require all of us to conserve even more.
 It is understood with all the conservation that has taken place over the years, further reduction in demands will be hard to achieve.